Who Can Understand God?

 He knows what’s wrong and how to heal him.

-He knows the desperate desire my friend feels every moment to see her son enjoy life again.
+He knows the desperate desire my friend feels to see her son enjoy life again.
 And He cares.

-And He knows how all this fits into His bigger picture for our good and His glory — even if they don’t.
+And He knows how all this fits into His bigger picture for our good and His glory — even if we don’t.

 God gives us what we need to know when we need to know it.